Biden Would End Border Wall Construction, But Wouldn't Tear Down Trump's Additions

 On taking a cognitive test

-President Trump has bragged about his own such test in recent weeks, which is meant to identify cognitive decline, not measure a person's intelligence.
+In recent weeks, Trump has bragged about his own such test, which is meant to identify cognitive decline, not measure a person's intelligence.
 He has tried to make Biden's mental state an issue for voters.

 In a previous version of this story, we incorrectly said Joe Biden would not reverse President Trump's tariffs on China.
 The presumptive Democratic presidential nominee said he would do so.